Playing Catch-Up with Your Fundraising Competition is No Way to Start

-And what is one question your good, strategic competition is asking your donors and potential donors?
+And what is one question your good, strategic fundraising competition is asking your donors and potential donors?
 It’s “Have you made a provision in your estate plans for our organization?”
-And, yes, they are asking the people you assume have made a provision in their estate plan for your organization
+And, yes, they are asking the people you assume have made a provision in their estate plan for your organization.

 Yes, donors may remember multiple organizations in their estate plans, but unless those provisions are irrevocable, they can always be changed.
 Forget the nicety-nice kumbaya relationship between donor and organization.
 What I’m talking about is that between organization and organization.
 Too much is at stake for the individual organization to ignore it.

 Your organization’s long-term stability and even survival may hinge on securing those larger future gifts that come in the form of bequests, gift annuities, or trusts – planned giving.

 Does anyone really believe that the $1 billion fundraising campaign University X or Hospital Y just concluded consist entirely of realized gifts?
 Anything up to 30% or more of that billion comes via future estate gifts.

 Although not every donor has the financial ability to make that leadership or major gift during their lifetime, everyone can stipulate leaving a percentage of their estate to your organization in their will.

 So, why aren’t you marketing and promoting planned giving?
 Why aren’t you asking the question during your personal visits with donors?

 If you are simply afraid of receiving a “No,” clearly you shouldn’t be in fundraising at all and I recommend you find a new profession pronto.
 When you do receive a “No,” it gives you an opportunity to ask “Why not?” and further explain the benefits and opportunities of planned giving.